 Best Options Strategy In A Sideways Market

-We can easily trade when we know the direction of a particular stock.
+We can easily trade when we know the direction of a particular stock and when we are familiar with some best options strategy.

 Suppose if the underlying is in uptrend we can buy call or short put and if underlying is in downtrend we can buy put or sell calls.